-We cored 80.7 m of basaltic basement, from 1130.4 to 1211.1 mbsf, recovering a total of 44.2 m (Table T1) at a low average penetration rate of 1.2 m/hr.
-We divided the basalt into eight units (Fig. F9), ranging in thickness from 0.36 to 25.70 m, on the basis of the presence of thin interbeds of recrystallized limestone and/or hyaloclastite.
-Microfossils in the interbeds indicate an age no older than early Aptian.
+We cored 80.7 m of basaltic basement, from 1130.4 to 1211.1 mbsf, recovering a total of 44.8 m (Table 1) at a low average penetration rate of 1.2 m/hr.
+We divided the basalt into eight units (Fig. 9), ranging in thickness from 0.36 to 25.70 m, on the basis of the presence of thin interbeds of recrystallized limestone and/or hyaloclastite.
+Microfossils in the interbeds indicate an age no greater than early Aptian.
 All eight units contain pillow basalt, defined by quenched glassy rims, grain-size variations from aphanitic near pillow margins to fine grained in the interiors, and vesicle patterns.
 Some of the glassy rims appear to be unaltered even though they are laced with calcite veins.
 The glass is preserved best in Units 4-7.
-Except near pillow margins, where small (1-2 mm), elongate vesicles are present, the basalt is essentially nonvesicular, implying a paleodepth >800 m (Moore and Schilling, 1973).
-Most of it is sparsely olivine ± plagioclase phyric, with a quenched to subophitic groundmass consisting of plagioclase, clinopyroxene, titanomagnetite, glassy mesostasis, and a trace of sulfide.
+Except near pillow margins, where small (1-2 mm), elongate vesicles are present, the basalt is essentially nonvesicular.
+Most of it is sparsely olivine \pm plagioclase phyric, with a quenched to subophitic groundmass consisting of plagioclase, clinopyroxene, titanomagnetite, glassy mesostasis, and a trace of sulfide.
 The abundance of olivine phenocrysts increases slightly with depth in the succession, reaching a maximum of ~4%.

-Shipboard major and trace element analyses show that the basalt flows at Site 1183 are tholeiitic and very similar in composition to those forming the >2.7-km-thick Kwaimbaita Formation on Malaita, nearly 1000 km to the south (Figs. F10, F11, F12, F13).
-Kwaimbaita-type basalt also has been sampled 533 km to the north of Site 1183 at Site 807 (Units C-G), in the single flow penetrated at Site 289, 183 km to the northeast, and at Sites 1185 and 1186 (see "Site 1185," p.
-17, and "Site 1186," p.
-21).
-The upper group of basalt flows in Malaita, the ~750-m-thick Singgalo Formation, is compositionally distinct from the Kwaimbaita Formation (Figs. F11, F12, F13); Singgalo-type basalt also is found in Santa Isabel and forms the upper 46 m of flows (Unit A) at Site 807.
+Shipboard major and trace element analyses show that the basalt flows at Site 1183 are tholeiitic and very similar in composition to those forming the >2.7-km-thick Kwaimbaita Formation on Malaita, nearly 1000 km to the south (Figs. 10, 11, 12, 13).
+Kwaimbaita-type basalt also has been sampled 533 km to the north of Site 1183 at Site 807 (Units C-G), in the single flow penetrated at Site 289, 183 km to the northeast, and at Sites 1185 and 1186 (see below).
+The upper group of basalt flows in Malaita, the ~750-m-thick Singgalo Formation, is compositionally distinct from the Kwaimbaita Formation (Figs. 4, 10, 11, 12, 13); Singgalo-type basalt also is found in Santa Isabel and forms the upper 46 m of flows (Unit A) at Site 807.
 Its complete absence from Sites 289 and 1183 suggests that basalt of this composition may not be present on the broad crest of the plateau.

-Cumulate gabbroic xenoliths and plagioclase megacrysts are present in Units 2-7 at Site 1183 (Fig. F14).
-They are round to subround and $\leq 3$ cm in diameter.
+Cumulate gabbroic xenoliths and plagioclase megacrysts are present in Units 2-7 at Site 1183 (Fig. 14).
+They are round to subround and ≤ 3 cm in diameter.
 Clinopyroxene in the xenoliths is partially to totally resorbed, whereas the plagioclase shows only minimal signs of reaction with its basaltic host.
-Interestingly, similar xenoliths and megacrysts have been found in lava flows of the Kwaimbaita Formation on Malaita (Tejada et al., in press) and in the Units C-G flows at Site 807, as well as at Sites 1185 and 1186.
+Interestingly, similar xenoliths and megacrysts have been found in lava flows of the Kwaimbaita Formation on Malaita (Tejada et al., 2000) and in the Units C-G flows at Site 807, as well as at Sites 1185 and 1186 (see below).